-Like the seatbelt, the airbag has its own story of evolution.
+Like the seatbelt, the airbag has its own documented changes.

 Interestingly, in 1968, the first electronic sensor to set off airbags in case of an accident was introduced.
-Still, it wasn’t until the early 1990s that lower-end cars included driver airbags, and then in the later part of the decade, side-impact airbags started to become standard.
+Still, it wasn’t until the early 1990s that lower-end cars started including driver airbags.
+Finally, in the later part of the decade, side-impact airbags started to become standard.

 In 1998, airbags officially became mandatory in all vehicles.

-Today, it seems a car can completely cushion its occupants during a crash with side, curtain, and knee airbags all commonplace.
+Today, it seems a car can completely cushion its occupants during a crash with side, curtain, and knee airbags to break their fall.
 Some modern vehicles also feature thorax airbags with head protection.
-The modern airbag really is design ingenuity at its best.
+Modern design has positively impacted the airbag for the better.

 Car safety features: #3.
 Anti-Locking Braking System (ABS)

 In the late 1900s, the Benz Patent Motorwagen stopped using a handbrake.
-Its top speed was a very slow 8 kilometres per hour.
+For context, its top speed was a very slow 8 kilometres per hour.

 The earliest braking systems applied pressure only to the rear wheels.
 In an emergency, a car’s back wheels would lock up, causing the car to swerve and slide dangerously to a halt.
-Four-wheel brakes followed in the 1920s.
+Four-wheel brakes were introduced in the 1920s.

-Welcome today’s anti-locking brakes (ABS), which were actually first developed for aircraft to prevent wheels from locking upon landing.
+Then came the current version of anti-locking brakes (ABS), which were first developed for aircrafts, to prevent wheels from locking upon landing.

 ABS were first used in cars in the 1970s, became standard in the late 1980s, and are now fitted to all but a few new vehicles.
-The upshot is that ABS detects the rotational speed of the vehicle’s individual wheels and releases hydraulic fluid if the wheel is rotating too slowly (a sign of lock up).
+The benefit of ABS is their ability to detect the rotational speed of the vehicle’s individual wheels and release hydraulic fluid if the wheel is rotating too slowly.

-In effect, ABS provides steering control when braking on wet and slippery surfaces.
+In effect, ABS provide steering control when braking on wet and slippery surfaces.

-ABS is only the tip of the iceberg when it comes to modern braking technology, with many new cars also including features such as Pedestrian Auto Emergency Braking, which tracks a pedestrian’s movement relative to the path of a vehicle to determine the likelihood of a collision, as well as Low Speed Auto Emergency Braking and High Speed Auto Emergency Braking, which, as the names suggest, work relative to the speed at which a vehicle is travelling.
+ABS is only the first innovation when it comes to modern braking technology, with many new cars also including features such as Pedestrian Auto Emergency Braking.
+This feature tracks a pedestrian’s movement relative to the path of the vehicle.
+This is to determine the likelihood of a collision.

 Car safety features: #4.
 Electronic Stability Control/Program (ESC/ESP)

-Electronic Stability Control (ESC)/Program (ESP) is a car safety feature that electronically detects loss of traction to a vehicle’s tyres and automatically applies the brakes to prevent skidding and help the driver steer in a controlled manner.
+Electronic Stability Control (ESC)/Program (ESP) is a car safety feature that electronically detects loss of traction to a vehicle’s tyres.
+It also applies the brakes to prevent skidding and help the driver steer in a controlled manner.

-Speaking of tyres, many new cars also feature tyre pressure monitors, which alert the driver if a tyre’s pressure drops below the designated level.
-Another modern safety marvel!
+Many new cars also feature tyre pressure monitors.
+This new safety innovation alerts the driver if a tyre’s pressure drops below the designated level.
+How incredible!

 Car safety features: #5.
 Crumple zones

-All new vehicles are required to incorporate crumple zones for passenger protection.
+All new vehicles are required to have crumple zones for passenger protection.

-Building these zones into the structure of a vehicle means the front or rear of the exterior (depending on impact), will crush like an accordion, acting as a shock absorber to the interior.
+Building these zones into the structure of a vehicle means that the front and/or rear end of the exterior will be crushed; acting as a shock absorber to the interior.

 Car safety features: #6.
 Reverse camera